Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Computation of the cohomology

 \section{Computation of the cohomology}

-In this section, we prove Theorem \ref{Main2}; it is a generalization of \cite{Paper1} which deals with the $r=1$ case.
-The basic strategies for the current proof and \cite{Paper1} are the same but it contains heavier technical computations due to the fact that $r>1$.
+In this section, we prove Theorem \ref{Main2}; it is a generalization of \cite{Paper1} which deals with the case $r=1$.
+The basic strategies for the current proof and \cite{Paper1} are the same, but they contain much heavier technical computations due to the fact that $r>1$. { The computation of the cohomology is organized into three distinct phases.
+First, in Section \ref{section4.1}, we evaluate the second page of the algebraic spectral sequence, denoted by $\tilde{E}_2^{p,q}$, by utilizing the Koszul-type complex computations of Adolphson and Sperber \cite{AS}.
+Second, in Section \ref{section4.2}, we establish an isomorphism between the analytic spectral sequence $E_2^{p,q}$ and the algebraic spectral sequence $\tilde{E}_2^{p,q}$ at the second page, applying the GAGA principle of Serre \cite{SerreGAGA} to bridge the analytic and algebraic domains.
+Finally, in Section \ref{section4.3}, we analyze the higher differentials $d_k$ for $k \geq 2$, demonstrating that the sequences degenerate after the $r$-th page to yield the final isomorphic cohomology groups.}

-The primitive cohomology of $V(\ud{W})$ was calculated by Griffith (r = 1) \cite{PG}, Terrasoma ($d_1=\cdots=d_r$) \cite{Terrasoma} and Konno (general cases) \cite{Konno}; moreover, see \cite{Dimca} for a nice summary of results.
+The primitive cohomology of $V(\ud{W})$ was calculated by Griffiths (r = 1) \cite{PG}, Terasoma ($d_1=\cdots=d_r$) \cite{Terasoma} and Konno (general cases) \cite{Konno}; moreover, see \cite{Dimca} for a nice summary of results.
 The primitive cohomology is described by the charge 0 component of the Jacobian ring $R(W)$.
 The Jacobian ring of $W$ is defined as follows:

-We introduce the \emph{charge} and \emph{weight} which are additive gradings on $\bC[\ud{x},\ud{p}]$,
+We introduce the \emph{charge} and \emph{weight}, which are additive gradings on $\bC[\ud{x},\ud{p}]$,

 We write $\bC[\ud{x},\ud{p}]_j$ for a charge $j$ component of $\bC[\ud{x},\ud{p}]$, and $\bC[\ud{x},\ud{p}]_{(k)}$ for the weight $k$ component.
 We denote $\bC[\ud{x},\ud{p}]_{j,(k)}$ by $\bC[\ud{x},\ud{p}]_j\cap \bC[\ud{x},\ud{p}]_{(k)}$.
 From the theory of toric varieties, if $\cM$ is a quasi-coherent sheaf of $\cO_{\cX}$-module, there is a corresponding graded $\bC[\ud{x},\ud{p}]$-module $M$ whose grading is compatible with the charge grading on $\bC[\ud{x},\ud{p}]$ \cite[Section 5.3]{Cox}.
 We call such grading the charge grading on $M$, and write $M_k$ for the charge $k$ component in $M$.
 Then, $M_0$ corresponds to the global sections of $\cM$. $M$ is also given the weight grading corresponding to the weight grading of $\bC[\ud{x},\ud{p}]$ arising from the filtration